heydyvex/read/deutsch.md

 - "This critique seems to cast doubt on the whole of science - on any reasoning about external reality that appeals to observational evi­dence.
 If scientific reasoning does not amount to sequences of logi­cal deductions from the evidence, what does it amount to?
 Why should we accept its conclusions?
 This is known as the **'problem of induction'.**"

 ##### Induction
+*note: mathematical induction is not the same as induction in philosophy of science, and there is nothing wrong with it.*

-- "The name derives from what was, for most of the history of science, the prevailing theory of *how science works.* The theory was that there exists, short of mathematical proof, a lesser but still worthy form of justification called induction."
+- it was for most of the history of science, the prevailing theory of *how science works.* The theory was that there exists, short of mathematical proof, a lesser but still worthy form of justification called induction.
 - "In the inductivist theory of scientific knowledge, observations play two roles: first, in the discovery of scientific theories, and second, in their justification.
 A theory is supposed to be discovered by 'extrapolating' or 'generalizing' the results of observations.
 Then, if large numbers of observations conform to the theory, and none deviates from it, the theory is supposed to be justified - made more believable, probable or reliable."

 ![](/assets/inductivist%20scheme.png)